“Welcome to Hollywood! What’s your dream? Everybody’s got a dream!”

 Martin Luther King, Jr. once said, “Faith is taking the first step, before you can see the whole staircase.”

-Nonetheless, you do have the protect your innovative spirit.
+Nonetheless, you do have to protect your innovative spirit.

 Often, from others.